can dogs get COVID-19?

 Can dogs catch coronavirus COVID-19?

 According to the CDC website, the CDC is aware of a small number of pets, including cats and dogs, reported to be infected with the virus that causes COVID-19, mostly after close contact with people with COVID-19.
-Recent reports include a Pug in North Carolina and two cats in New York.
+Recent reports a German Shepherd in New York and a cat in Minnesota.

 Does pet insurance cover COVID-19?